jescalan/accord/readme.md

 - [escape-html](https://github.com/mathiasbynens/he)

+### Evergreen Version Support

+As of version 0.19.0, accord ships with a system that can be used to offer full support for any engine across any version, so that the interface remains consistent even in the face of breaking changes to the adapter's API.
+With this feature in place, you can freely upgrade accord without worrying about any breakage in any libraries you are using, ever.

+So for example, if you are using sass and they release a breaking version bump, we will release a new adapter for the new version and cut a new release of accord that includes support for this version.
+However, if you are still using the old version, it will still work as before so you have as much time as you need to upgrade to the new version.

+This does not mean that we immediately support every version of every library infinitely into the past.
+However, going forward, we will support any new updates to libraries from now on to ensure that nothing breaks for users.

+This is a feature that is unique to accord and we are beyond excited to make it available to everyone.

 ### Languages Supporting Compilation

 Accord can also compile templates into JavaScript functions, for some languages.
 This is really useful for client-side rendering.
 Languages with compile support are listed below.
 If you try to compile a language without support for it, you will get an error.